-We have entered into management services agreements with each of our executive directors that became effective upon the consummation of our initial public offering.
-The management services agreements contain a termination notice period for us, and the executive directors appointed as such by a general meeting of shareholders.
-All of the management services agreements provide that the executive director may be terminated in the event of an urgent cause (dringende reden) without advance notice.
+We entered into management services agreements with each of our executive management team members, including our two executive directors that became effective upon the consummation of our initial public offering or at the time these managers joined the Company.
+The management services agreements contain a termination notice period for us and the executive directors appointed as such by a general meeting of shareholders.
+All of the management services agreements provide that the manager or executive director, as the case might be, may be terminated in the event of an urgent cause (dringende reden) without advance notice.
 In the event that an executive director no longer serves as an executive director but remains employed in his role as an executive employee of the Company, the executive director will not be entitled to any contractual severance or termination payments.
 Rather, we will enter into an employment agreement with the executive director, which may include substantially similar compensation terms as provided under the management services agreements.
 The management services agreements contain post-termination restrictive covenants, including perpetual confidentiality, and post-termination non-competition and non-solicitation covenants.

-In addition, we have entered into letter agreements with each of our non-executive directors which became effective upon the consummation of our initial public offering.
-The letter agreements may be terminated, without advance notice, if the non-executive director is removed from the board of directors, resigns from the board of directors or such director's term of office on the board of directors expires without his reappointment as a non-executive director.
-Additionally, each letter agreement provides for compensation, including an annual cash fee, an annual equity grant, a discretionary annual fee for membership on a committee of the board of directors, and a discretionary annual fee for acting as a chairperson of a committee of the board of directors.
+In addition, we entered into letter agreements with each of our non-executive directors which became effective upon the consummation of our initial public offering or at the time these directors were appointed to our board by a general meeting of shareholders.
+The letter agreements may be terminated, without advance notice, if the non-executive director is removed from the Board of Directors, resigns from the Board of Directors or such director's term of office on the Board of Directors expires without his reappointment as a non-executive director.
+Additionally, each letter agreement provides for compensation, including an annual cash fee, an annual equity grant, an annual fee for membership on a committee of the Board of Directors, and an annual fee for acting as a chairperson of a committee of the Board of Directors.
 Also, the letter agreements contain a perpetual confidentiality covenant.